oracle-quickstart/oci-cloudera/README.md

 Host types can be customized in this template.
 Also included with this template is an easy method to customize block volume quantity and size as pertains to HDFS capacity.
 See [variables.tf](https://github.com/oracle/oci-quickstart-cloudera/blob/master/terraform/variables.tf#L48-L62)  for more information in-line.

-This file also allows customization of which version of Cloudera Manager and Cloudera Enterprise Data Hub is being deployed.
-Before modifying these versions, it is encouraged you check the [Supported Upgrade Paths](https://www.cloudera.com/documentation/enterprise/upgrade/topics/ug_upgrade_paths.html) to ensure the version of Cloudera Manager you are deploying will support the EDH Cluster version.
-It is recommended to use the latest version of Cloudera Manager regardless of which EDH version you wish to deploy.

-Note that this deployment WILL NOT support Cloudera Manager versions less than v6, as they use the older v19 API which is deprecated.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).